Are you are in the right place? This page explains what to do if you are a member of the public with an idea for a new TV programme.

 The BBC Writersroom aims to discover and develop new writing talent for Drama and Narrative Comedy.
 Visit the website to find out how to get in touch and for advice about writing and delivering scripts.

-BBC Fresh Online gives upcoming Factual filmmakers an opportunity to showcase their short form work on a BBC platform with the chance to be featured on BBC Three.
-If you’re over 16 find out how to submit.
+BBC Fresh Online is an online community for new film-making talent giving upcoming Factual filmmakers an opportunity to showcase their short form work on BBC Online.

 Check out the BBC Careers website for the latest job opportunities.

-The BBC College of Production is a free online learning resource for radio, TV and online production offering videos, podcasts and articles from broadcasting innovators and experts and is a great place to find further advice and tips.
+The BBC College of Production is a free online learning resource for radio, TV and online production offering videos, podcasts and articles from broadcasting innovators.

 If you are a member of the public with a programme idea you could work with an independent production company to get your idea to the screen.
 An independent production company will provide the support and expertise needed to realise your programme idea.